Transport for Greater Manchester

 Secure Power then initiated the project of changing batteries in all other UPS systems currently deployed throughout the site.
 UPS systems are only as reliable as their weakest point of potential failure – the batteries, which lose their capacity over time, making this assignment essential.
 On occasion, a single damaged cell in a sequence of batteries can ruin the entire backup power system, which highlights the importance of checking the quality of this component and replacing batteries as regularly as may be required.
 However, Secure Power’s third and primary task was the most monumental of activities; this was to install a 660kVA generator.

 TfGM needed a generator of at least 660kVA to be able to provide power for the whole building; consequently, Secure Power provided an impressive generator with a 4000 litre bunded fuel tank and Scania engine.
-It was planned for the new generator to be placed on Transport for Greater Manchester’s roof, however, the company was situated in the city centre near numerous businesses, so Secure Power were responsible for finding the appropriate solution to minimise the noise and vibration of the generator before it could be approved by the council.
+It was planned for the new generator to be placed on Transport for Greater Manchester’s roof.
+However, the company was situated in the city centre near numerous businesses, so Secure Power was responsible for finding the appropriate solution to minimise the noise and vibration of the generator before the council could approve it.

-A specialist bespoke exhaust system was connected to the generator to reduce noise, and anti-vibration mountings were fitted to reduce juddering.
-The result was a striking generator situated on the roof of TfGM in the busiest part of the city, with minimal noise and vibration, and of course – no complaints!
-The project required negotiation and liaising with various stakeholders prior to transporting the generator to its new spot on the roof; it was a goliath task, but Secure Power’s team were up for the challenge!
+A specialist bespoke exhaust system was connected to the generator to reduce noise, and anti-vibration mountings were fitted to reduce judder.
+The result was a striking generator situated on the roof of TfGM is the busiest part of the city, with minimal noise and vibration, and of course – no complaints!
+The project required negotiation and liaising with various stakeholders before transporting the generator to its new spot on the roof; it was a goliath task, but Secure Power’s team were up for the challenge!